ray-project/ray/doc/source/ray-observability/state/state-api.rst

 State API also allows you to conveniently access ray logs.
 Note that you cannot access the logs from a dead node.
 By default, the API prints log from a head node.

-E.g., Get all retrievable log file names from a head node
+E.g., Get all retrievable log file names from a head node in a cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. tabbed:: CLI

     .. code-block:: bash

-        ray logs
+        ray logs cluster

 .. tabbed:: Python SDK